ktor-doc-jp/ktor-doc-jp/quickstart/guides/2api.md

 }
 ```

-Now the browser should respond to `http://127.0.0.1:8080/snippets` with `{"OK":true}`
+Now the browser or client should respond to `http://127.0.0.1:8080/snippets` with `{"OK":true}`

 If you get an error like `Response pipeline couldn't transform '...' to the OutgoingContent`, check that you have
-installed the ContentNegotiation feature with Jackson.
+installed the [ContentNegotiation](/servers/features/content-negotiation.html) feature with Jackson.
 {: .note}

 You can also use typed objects as part of the reply (but ensure that your classes are not defined